The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay and recordkeeping requirements for employees.

 The federal law that regulates employees’ wages is called the Fair Labor Standards Act (FLSA).
 The FLSA requires most employees to be paid at least the federal minimum wage — currently $7.25 per hour — for all hours worked and overtime pay at time and a half the employee’s regular rate of pay for all hours worked over 40 hours in a workweek.

 There are exceptions when an employee is not entitled to minimum wage or overtime pay.
 For example, employees who are bona fide executives, administrators, or professional and outside sales employees are exempt from the FLSA’s minimum wage and overtime requirements.
 To be exempt, employees must have certain job duties and be paid on a salary basis at not less than $455 per week.
 It is important to keep in mind that job titles don’t determine whether an employee is exempt or not.

 Having trouble getting paid?
-Call Houston wage and hour claims attorney Shane A. McClelland of Herbert & McClelland LLP at 713-987-7100 to discuss your wage theft case.
+Call Houston wage and hour claims attorney Shane A. McClelland of The Law Offices of Shane McClelland at 713-987-7107 to discuss your wage theft case.

 Houston Wage Theft Law – Texas Wage and Hour Claims Attorneys